Babelscape/wikineural/README.md

 ## News
- - **2022-07**: [MultiNERD](https://aclanthology.org/2022.findings-naacl.60/), our WikiNEuRal extension, has been published and the produced dataset is available [here](https://github.com/Babelscape/multinerd)!
+ - **2022-07**: [MultiNERD](https://aclanthology.org/2022.findings-naacl.60/), our fine-grained WikiNEuRal extension, has been published and the produced dataset is available [here](https://github.com/Babelscape/multinerd)!
  - **2022-01**: A [Multilingual Named Entity Recognition model](https://huggingface.co/Babelscape/wikineural-multilingual-ner) trained on WikiNEuRal is now available on HuggingFace Models!
  - **2021-12**: Our [WikiNEuRal dataset](https://huggingface.co/datasets/Babelscape/wikineural) is available on HuggingFace Datasets!